 - School climate surveys are completed a minimum of every two years and results are shared publicly.
-Our next school climate survey is scheduled for 2023 - The Code of Conduct is reviewed and shared with a broad range of stakeholders on an annual basis.
-Ongoing communication of expected behaviours, including a focus on defining bullying, is accomplished through announcements, classroom visits, student assemblies, parent communications, and through various council meetings and activities. - Bullying Prevention week is celebrated actively by the Board and its schools, beginning the third Sunday in November.
-This year we plan to: have an assembly, display posters, and initiate classroom discussions. - All schools have Safe Schools Teams who review school-based data to identify areas of concern related to bullying, and implement strategies to reduce incidences and provide ongoing support and learning for students.
+Our next school climate survey is scheduled for 2023. - The Code of Conduct is reviewed and shared with a broad range of stakeholders on an annual basis.
+Ongoing communication of expected behaviours, including a focus on defining bullying, is accomplished through daily announcements, classroom visits, Child & Youth worker programming, parent/guardian communication, partnership with the Positive Police Presence in School program, and consultation with Catholic School Parent Council and members of the Safe Schools Team. - Bullying Prevention week is celebrated actively by the Board and its schools, beginning the third Sunday in November.
+This year we plan to participate in a "Caught You Caring" campaign, in addition to in class teacher-led activities targeted at defining and reducing bullying in the school community.
+This is also supported by the school's observance of Pink Shirt Day on February 22, 2023. - All schools have Safe Schools Teams who review school-based data to identify areas of concern related to bullying, and implement strategies to reduce incidences and provide ongoing support and learning for students.